alan-alexander-1011/loopback-oss-helper/README.md

 >**sixth**: copy and paste it all in the tab and press ctrl+s to save.\
 >**finally**: close the youtube music tab and reopen it (to reload the script)

+and its the same for everything. i will update this for other exceptions.

 now click on your favourite music, open another tab and type in "localhost:37373/music.html" and enjoy.......the simplicity of the widget

 ### wait, you want to style/or make your own widget?